 Data Management Glossary

-Disaster recovery refers to security planning to protect an organization from the effects of a disaster – such as a cyber attack or equipment failure.
+Disaster recovery (DR) refers to security planning to protect an organization from the effects of a disaster – such as a cyber attack or equipment failure.
 A properly constructed disaster recovery plan will allow an organization to maintain or quickly resume mission critical functions following a disaster.

 The disaster recovery plan includes policies and testing, and may involve a separate physical site for restoring operations.
 This preparation needs to be taken very seriously, and will involve a significant investment of time and money to ensure minimal losses in the event of a disaster.

 Control measures are steps that can reduce or eliminate various threats for organizations.
 Different types of measures can be included in disaster recovery plan.
 There are three types of disaster recovery control measures that should be considered: